✨We are a Luxury Piercing Boutique – By Appointment Only✨

 IS IT SAFER TO GET PIERCED WITH GOLD OR TITANIUM?

 Lots of clients have the age old idea that “Gold is the safest, and only material they can wear”.
-Along with my nickel-free solid Gold selections, I also carry a wide range of certified implant grade Titanium jewelry, so which material is “better”?
+Along with our nickel-free solid Gold selections, I also carry a wide range of certified implant grade Titanium jewelry, so which material is “better”?
 Solid Gold and Titanium both have their pros and cons…

 Gold is ranked in a “Karat” system representing the purity of Gold.
 Each Karat is 1/24… that would mean 24K is pure gold.
 So 18K would be 18 parts gold to 6 parts of filler alloy, and 14K is 14 parts gold to 10 parts filler.
 Please keep in mind that Gold by nature is very soft and to create wearability, mixing Gold with another metal is common practice in jewelry making.
 The key is to avoid companies that cheaply mixes with nickel!
 Pure 24K Gold is so soft, you can easily scratch with just a fingernail, it is too soft to wear as body jewelry, so 18K and 14K nickel-free Gold is safe to use as piercing jewelry.

 ✔️Gold by nature is a precious metal, so Gold jewelry will be more expensive than Titanium.

 ✔️Gold jewelry is handmade so the designs are more detailed and intricate, and can feature a wider variety of genuine gemstones.

 ✔️Gold jewelry must be handled delicately – it can break – and is not suggested to change/remove everyday.